-(g) the development will be located to avoid The development is not located on a ridgeline, and will not be visible from any watercourses. escarpments and from watercourses and that The visual impact of the cabins has been
+(g) the development will be located to avoid The development is not located on a ridgeline, visibility above ridgelines and against and will not be visible from any watercourses. escarpments and from watercourses and that The visual impact of the cabins has been any visual intrusion will be minimised through minimized due to the size and colour of the the choice of design, colours, materials and cabins.
+The cabin backdrop is a row of dark landscaping with local native flora, and established conifer trees that will also aid in minimising any visual impact the cabins may have when viewed from surrounding properties.